senorGPT/CTF_crackmes.one/Biglsim04 - puzzle/Biglsim04 - puzzle - Solution.md

 ### 4.1 File & Headers

 There appears to be no obvious signs of packing or obfuscation.
-The classic, boring set of sections `.text, .rdata, .data, .reloc` represent a very typical layout for an unprotected Visual Studio type Portable Executable (*PE*).
+The classic boring set of sections `.text`, `.rdata`, `.data`, `.reloc` represent a very typical layout for an unprotected Visual Studio type Portable Executable (*PE*).
 The sizes also seem reasonable for a small console application.

 ![image-20251208085118755](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251208085118755.png)

 Packed binaries often show one or more of these red flags:

-- Weird section names:
+- **Weird section names:**
   `.UPX0, .UPX1, .aspack, .petite`, or just random gibberish.

-- Very few sections:
+- **Very few sections:**
   Sometimes just one or two suspicious ones.

-- Abnormal size balance:
+- **Abnormal size balance:**
   A tiny `.text` with a huge other section holding compressed payload.

-It is *IMPORTANT* to note that headers alone can not alone confirm if the *PE* has been packed or obfuscated as the packer/obfuscator might use normal looking section names, keep a standard layout, and/or hide the real tell in entropy or runtime behaviour.
+It is *IMPORTANT* to note that headers alone can not confirm if the *PE* has been packed or obfuscated as the packer/obfuscator used might utilize normal looking section names, keep a standard layout, and/or hide the real tell in entropy or runtime behaviour.